 Today we cycle outside the main Angkor complex to the outlying temple of Banteay Srei, 35km from Siem Reap town.
 Our route takes us past paddy fields, and through pretty villages.
 Banteay Srei was built in the 10th Century and contains some of the finest examples of Khmer sculpture.
 Although much smaller than the later temples, here all of the buildings are covered in exquisite carvings.
 In the afternoon as we cycle back to Siem Reap we can stop and visit a few of the less visited Angkor temples.
 Siem Reap town is pleasant to wander around; the market has plenty of interest and excellent shopping and there is a vibrant nightlife scene.
 This afternoon there should also be time to visit the Tonle Sap Lake, which is a branch of the Mekong River.
 This optional trip includes a boat ride to see the floating fishing villages.
 Anyone wanting to do this visit may need to miss part or all of the ride back to Siem Reap, depending on timings.
-Cycle approx. 70 km. if riding the full distance to and from Banteay Srei. *Comfortable Hotel*
+Cycle approx. 70 km. if riding the full distance to and from Banteay Srei. *Angkor Holiday or similar*

 A morning transfer by road to Long Xuyen where we take a public ferry across the river.
 From here we ride along a lovely quiet backroad, lined with small villages and dwellings, towards Vinh Long.
-Leaving the bikes on the mainland, we take another boat (20 mins) to reach our homestay on an island in the Mekong Delta, known as the 'rice bowl' of Vietnam.
+Leaving the bikes on the mainland, we take another boat (20 minutes) to reach our homestay guesthouse on an island in the Mekong Delta, known as the 'rice bowl' of Vietnam.
 After settling in we can explore the area on foot.
 The rivers and canals of the Mekong Delta form an amazing network of waterways.
 The area is famous for its abundant rice production but in many areas farmers are now moving to more profitable fish-farming and fruit and vegetable growing.
 The evening is tranquil as we have dinner at the homestay and enjoy some 'Delta' hospitality.
 We spend the night sleeping at a simple guesthouse built in the style of a local house.
-Bedding, a mosquito net and a small towel are provided.
-Cycle approx. 50km. *Homestay*
+Bedding, a mosquito net and a small towel are provided. *Homestay Guesthouse Mekong Delta*

-All breakfasts and 1 dinner are included.
+All breakfasts, 1 lunch and 1 dinner are included.
 The food on this trip is a real highlight for many.
 Southeast Asian cuisine is known for its abundance of freshly prepared dishes with strong aromatic flavours.
 There is a focus on herbs and citrus to ensure each dish packs a punch; chilli does feature highly too but is easily avoided if desired.
 Typically most dishes will come with rice and many are often served in a banana leaf with a variety of dips and herbs served separately.
 The three countries visited ensure a different culinary experience every time you cross the border; ensure you try the freshly made Pad Thai noodles from the street stalls of Bangkok, the fish amok curry in Cambodia for a creamy coconut-based fragrant curry and the Banh Xeo (huge sizzling pancakes) found in Vietnam cannot be missed!
-Western food is readily available almost everywhere.
+Western food is readily available almost everywhere except in the Mekong Delta region.
 Vegetarians are well catered for but please inform us before departure of any special dietary requests.
 Please note that the availability of certain specialized products for restricted diets, e.g. gluten-free or dairy-free, is minimal or non-existent and we strongly recommend you bring these specialised dietary items from home.
 You may find it beneficial to bring some 'cycling snacks' with you from home if you have high energy bars or gels that you like to use during a ride.
-For those who wish to contribute a kitty is normally arranged (see extra expenses) - fresh fruit, nuts, biscuits and local snacks are all provided from the snack kitty along with soft drinks and electrolyte powders.
+For those who wish to contribute, a kitty is normally arranged (see extra expenses) - fresh fruit, nuts, biscuits and local snacks are all provided from the snack kitty along with drinks and electrolyte powders.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.